International Student Handbook

 RBS

 There are more banks in the centre of Edinburgh.
-Banks are usually open from 9.00am until 5pm, Monday to Friday, except for bank holidays, and some banks will also open on a Saturday, although often on reduced hours.
+Banks are usually open from 9.00am until 5pm, Monday to Friday, except for bank holidays, and some branches will also open on Saturdays, although often on reduced hours.

-The bank will ask you to provide photo identification, confirmation that you are a student at QMU and your postal address.
+Your chosen bank will ask you to provide photo identification, confirmation that you are a student at QMU and your postal address.
 Therefore, once you have chosen a bank, go to the School Office in the University and they will prepare a letter confirming your student status and your postal address.
-Please make sure you give at least 48 hours’ notice!
+Please make sure you give at least 48 hours notice!
 We can only issue one bank letter per student.

 Employment